jwplayer/jw-design-ui-toolkit/README.md

   flatten: true
 }
 ```
-**Note:** You'll also need to reference the `components.js` file in order for the menus and functionality to work.
+**Note:** You'll also need to reference the `components.js` file in order for the dropdown menu functionality to work.

 ## Contributing to Hook Source Code